Chapter 3 Bottlenecks

 - Judgments about two objects: #1 & #3, #1 & #4, #2 & #3, or #2 & #4

-Duncan knew that if he presented the objects for long, everybody would get the judgments right regardless.
+Duncan knew that if he presented the objects for a reasonable amount of time, everybody would get the judgments right regardless.
 But he found that if he flashed the objects for a tenth of a second or less, the task became difficult and participants made frequent errors.

-The results of the study were that when the two judgments the participant had to make were about a single object (the box or the line), they made an error about 17% of the time.
+The rate of errors participants made for the different tasks was illuminating.
+When the two judgments the participant had to make were about a single object (the box or the line), they made an error about 17% of the time.
 But when the two judgments were about different objects (one judgment about the box and another judgment about the line), participants made an error about 24% of the time.
-That’s about 50% more errors for two judgments about different objects than two judgments about one object.
+That’s about 50% more errors for judgments about different objects than for judgments about one object.

-This pattern of results suggests there is a bottleneck for processing objects.
+These results suggest that there is a bottleneck for processing objects.
 The area the participants had to attend to was approximately the same in the two-object condition and the one-object condition.
 So the greater difficulty associated with the two-object condition was not down to having to split or spread attention over a greater area.
 In the conclusion of his paper, Duncan wrote:

 Findings support a view in which parallel, preattentive processes serve to segment the field into separate objects, followed by a process of focal attention that deals with only one object at a time.